LiliaFramework/Lilia/documentation/docs/libraries/lia.workshop.md

 **Purpose**

-Sends the cached Workshop-ID list to a player.
+Sends the cached Workshop-ID list to a player using the `WorkshopDownloader_Start` net message.

 **Parameters**